wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/add-custodians.md

  ![Process for placing SharePoint Online sites on hold.](../media/sharepoint-holds-1.png)

 ### Place a hold on Microsoft Teams
 Channel conversations that are part of a Microsoft Teams channel are stored in the mailbox that is associated with the Team.
-On the other hand, files that team members share in a channel are stored on the Microsoft Teams associated SharePoint site.
+On the other hand, files that team members share in a channel are stored on the SharePoint site associated with the Microsoft Team.
 Therefore, if you need to retain conversations and files in a channel you must place the Microsoft Team mailbox and SharePoint site on hold by adding Teams content to the custodial hold.
 Consider the following example:

  ![Example of placing a hold on Microsoft Teams](../media/choose-teams.png)